Reopening of the Church for Mass: what you need to know.

 Reception of Communion

 At the direction of the sides people, move into the centre aisle, keeping a 6-foot distance.
 Move forward to the Chancel steps where the Priest (wearing a mask and gloves) will give the Sacred Host into your hand for you to consume.
+Reception of Eucharistic wine is also permitted, if desired.
 Afterward, replace you mask and return to your pew by the side aisle.
 After the Mass you are asked not to linger and to leave the building by the main doors on Kent Street.

 Attendance at Tuesday masses at 10 a.m. is also permitted, again with a maximum of 30 people, as long as participants also register in advance.